bumbieris/InputViewController/README.md

 InputViewController
 ===================

-simple view controller to provide a nice inputview + accessory view and manage screen positioning.
+Simple view controller to provide an input view + input accessory view toolbar for UIViews with the setInputView and setInputAccessoryView methods; and manage screen positioning of UIViews which would normally be hidden by the InputView.

 Usage
 =====